microsoft/BotFramework-Composer/.github/ISSUE_TEMPLATE/bot-framework-composer-bug.md

 Give a clear and concise description of what the bug is.

 ## Version
 What version of the Composer are you using?
-Paste the build SHA found on the about page.
+Paste the build SHA found on the about page (`/about`).

 ## Browser
 What browser are you using?